jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 1. Local supply of goods and services (**ZRL**):

-   1. Zero-rated supply of goods of any of the descriptions as in Appendix (Zerorated Supply) Order 2014 based on tariff code in such as milled-rice, fresh fruit, and live animals (cattle, buffalo, goat, sheep and swine),
+   1. Zero-rated supply of goods of any of the descriptions as in Appendix (Zero-rated Supply) Order 2014 based on tariff code in such as milled-rice, fresh fruit, and live animals (cattle, buffalo, goat, sheep and swine),
    2. Medicaments and medical gases in the National Essential Medicines List issued by the Ministry of Health and approved by the Minister and put up in measured doses or in forms of packaging for retail sale,
    3. The supply of treated water by a person who is licensed under the Water Services Industry Act 2006 [Act 655] to domestic consumers irrespective of minimum or non-usage,
    4. The supply of raw materials and components made to a person who belongs in a country other than Malaysia for the treatment and processing of goods by any taxable person under the Approved Toll Manufacturer Scheme, and etc.